Quite Complete Real Closed fields: Height and Depth

 \begin{proposition} Let $K$ be a real closed field.
 Then $d(K)\le h^+(K)$. \end{proposition}

-\begin{proof} Let $\kappa>h(K)$ be regular and uncountable, and let $K_\alpha$ ($\alpha\le h(K)$) be a continuous increasing chain of real closed fields, with $K_0$ countable, $K_{h(K)}=K$, and $K_{i+1}$ generated over $K_i$, as a real closed field, by a set of realizations of independent cuts.
+\begin{PROOF}{\ref{3.4}} Let $\kappa>h(K)$ be regular and uncountable, so it suffices to prove $d(K) \le \kappa$.
+Let $K_\alpha$ ($\alpha\le h(K)$) be a continuous increasing chain of real closed fields, with $K_0$ countable, $K_{h(K)}=K$, and $K_{i+1}$ generated over $K_i$, as a real closed field, by a set of realizations of an independent family of cuts.